supremebeing7/time_log_robot/README.md

     time_log_robot

+By default, the robot will get all time entries since the previous Saturday.
+To specify a different time, run it with the optional `--since` flag (Note: the date given must be in YYYY-MM-DD format):

+    --since 2016-05-01

-It will ask you for these details:
+On start, the robot will ask you for these details:

     TOGGL_TOKEN
     TOGGL_WORKSPACE_ID